Combo Charts in PowerPoint: How to Combine Chart Types for Better Insights

 Keep It Simple#

-• Limit to two data series per type — One or two column series, one line
+• Limit data series -- one or two column series, one line

-Dual-axis charts are controversial in data visualization because they can mislead.
+Dual-axis charts are controversial because they can mislead.
 Follow these guidelines:

-• Match axis ranges to data ranges — Avoid excessive white space above data
+• Match axis ranges to data ranges to avoid excessive white space

-• Use color coding — Match axis label color to series color
+• Color-code axes -- match each axis label color to its series color

 Write Action Titles#